sal55/langs/Z80-Project.md

 My compilers have generally been self-contained one-file executables.
 For this Z80 project, it actually needs 4 programs, not even three:

 * The front-end compiler MZ turns M programs into ZA source code
-* The ZA assembler turns Z80 source code into a 'Z' binary format (needs need that fourth program, the interpreter for the scripting language)
+* The ZA assembler turns Z80 source code into a 'Z' binary format (this needs that fourth program, the interpreter for the scripting language)
 * The ZZ emulator which runs that binary code

 This can all be orchestrated, transparently, from the MZ compiler.
 This is not a production system, it is just for interest.